alexyuly/chil/README.md

 ### Isomorphic syntax

 Chil is a "homoiconic" language, which means its code syntax is isomorphic with its abstract structure.
 There is a one-to-one mapping from any unit of code to any unit of the runtime model which executes the code.
-This align users' thinking about the structure of code with thinking about the modeling of concepts.
+This aligns users' thinking about the structure of code with thinking about the modeling of concepts.
 As a result, code becomes much more semantic, in that it directly describes the behavorial model of a system.

 ### Portable bytecode